cplun/portfolio/README.md

 # Distinctiveness and Complexity

 This project is sufficiently distinct and complex than other prior projects in CS50 Web course because:
 * It uses API to externally connect website that provides financial data such as stock price (Credit to IEX Cloud).
+In prior projects, we never had to rely on external API to fetch data.
+However, using external API to fetch data and displaying those data in a format that optimizes the user experience is very common and critical to many websites.
+Often times, the organization/creator of the website would not have the capability to work on creating the data.
+In this project, I had to come up with the data I need, look for the vendor that can provide the data I need, think about scalability as my website requires more data in the future, and come up with the right code to display the data, giving the user the best experience.
+This has never been attempted in prior projects.
 * It requires understanding and integration of the calculation logic behind transactions and portfolio changes.
-* It creates multiple instant updates on the interface as users enter their orders.

-It has none of the features of a search engine, encyclopedia, ecommerce, mail or social network project.
+Displaying the right portfolio data and position changes is challenging because a high degree of accuracy is required.
+Any error in portfolio changes could lead to direct client financial loss if this is ever applied in the real world.
+This means it requires a lot of trial and error in testing and inputting numbers, applying different scenarios to assess whether the logic is correct.
+During the process, it heavily leverages Django's models and database to incorporate the portfolio changes and transactions.
+This adds a lot of complexity to the project.
+Given we did not have to account for calculations and logic in prior projects, I would argue that this project is sufficiently distinct.
+* It creates multiple instant updates on the web interface as users enter their orders.
+In prior projects, we often use JavaScript to make only 1 update at a time.
+However, in this project, you will often see multiple instant updates.
+For example, when you enter an order, transactions will be updated with a new transaction popping up on top of the transaction table.
+Simultaneously, portfolio data is also instantly updated with the latest portfolio holdings updated to reflect what the users currently hold.
+This does not only fetch data from Django model database, it also immediately fetches data via the external API.
+Given the instant updates and data fetching, I would argue that this is more complex and distinct than other prior projects.

 # Features